easyCZ/SLIP-A-2015/report/hayden.md

 ### Vest Electrodes
 Up to this point, we have been testing using "Skintact" electrodes - an "off the shelf" product that is designed to achieve good electrical contact between the electrode and the skin.
-Unfortunately, the electrodes are single use, and are also uncomfortable (particularly when removing them!).
+Unfortunately, the electrodes are single use and are also uncomfortable (particularly when removing them!).

 As part of the project we wanted to integrate the ECG electrodes into the vest,